 UA Research Gateway

-The Office for Research, Discovery & Innovation bolsters the research success of faculty by supporting university research centers, institutes, and core facilities; providing research development, stewardship, compliance and safety services; and securing strategic external partnerships.
+The Office for Research, Innovation & Impact bolsters the research success of faculty by supporting university research centers, institutes, and core facilities; providing research development, stewardship, compliance and safety services; and securing strategic external partnerships.

 University of Arizona Health Sciences (UAHS)